CenturyLinkCloud/PublicKB/WordPress/wordpress-local-development.md

 Creating the Local Development Environment
 ------------------------------------------

-After the WordPress site's git repository has been cloned, change into its directory and run:
+After the WordPress site's git repository has been cloned, change into its directory.

+Optionally, the `.env.local` file may be changed to set values like WordPress keys and salts, the site name, etc.
+These parameters should be configured first if it is desired that they be customized.

+Next run:

 ```
 vagrant up